God’s promises are words He always keeps!

 The Israelites had escaped from Egypt, crossed the Red Sea, and defeated Amalak so far.
 There were probably more than 1.5 million people at that point.
 (The Word tells us there were 600,000 men, not counting women and children.)

 Moses was doing all of the judgings himself when his father-in-law came to him and advised him to make some changes.
-I’m sure Moses talked to God and his advisers (see vs. 12) about it, too.
-The plan was there would be men in charge who knew the 10 Commandments well and would judge in hierarchies of thousands, hundreds, fifties, and tens.
+I’m sure Moses talked to God and his advisers (see Genesis 18:12) about it, too.
+The plan was, there would be men in charge who knew the 10 Commandments well and would judge in hierarchies of thousands, hundreds, fifties, and tens.

 It was so simple.